 National dues amounts are determined by the IEC National Board of Directors.
-Requirements for categories of membership dues apply are described in Membership Categories & Requirements above.
+Requirements for categories of membership dues apply are described in Membership Types identified above.
 IEC National will invoice chapters on a quarterly basis.
-Contractor and Associate Members pay national dues to their local chapters that in turn forward those funds to IEC National on behalf of the Chapter Contractor & Associate Members.
+Contractors and Associate Members pay national dues to their local chapters that in turn forward those funds to IEC National on behalf of the Chapters' Contractors and Associate Members.
 Many chapters offer members the choice to pay their dues annually or quarterly.
-IEC National invoices and receives dues directly from at-large Contractor Members & Industry Partners.
+IEC National invoices and receives dues directly from at-large Contractor Members and Industry Partners.
 IEC National does not accept dues payments directly from Chapter Members.